Methadone Clinic Amsterdam, NY

 Saint Marys Healthcare Chemical Dependency Outpatient Clinic

-Saint Marys Healthcare Chemical Dependency Outpatient Clinic is a methadone clinic in Amsterdam, NY situated in Montgomery County at 4988 State Highway 30, 12010 zip code area that also includes suboxone treatment.
-Saint Marys Healthcare Chemical Dependency Outpatient Clinic provides buprenorphine maintenance, suboxone prescription and naltrexone administration.
-In addition, Saint Marys Healthcare Chemical Dependency Outpatient Clinic offers social skills development, mentoring/peer support and housing services.
-Saint Marys Healthcare Chemical Dependency Outpatient Clinic includes opioid treatment for children and adolescents.
-Saint Marys Healthcare Chemical Dependency Outpatient Clinic also offers detox treatment that consists of: methamphetamines detoxification, alcohol detox and benzodiazepines detoxification.
+Saint Marys Healthcare Chemical Dependency Outpatient Clinic is a methadone treatment center in Amsterdam, New York located at 4988 State Highway 30, 12010 zip code.
+Saint Marys Healthcare Chemical Dependency Outpatient Clinic provides suboxone prescription, relapse prevention from naltrexone and buprenorphine maintenance.
+Also, Saint Marys Healthcare Chemical Dependency Outpatient Clinic offers mentoring/peer support, social skills development and self-help groups.
+Saint Marys Healthcare Chemical Dependency Outpatient Clinic provides opioid treatment for children and adolescents.
+Saint Marys Healthcare Chemical Dependency Outpatient Clinic also offers detox treatment that includes: cocaine detoxification, methamphetamines detoxification and benzodiazepines detoxification.

 Call (866) 434-2077 for 24/7 help with treatment.